imagej/imagej.github.io/_pages/develop/plugins.md

 #### Update your POM

 -   For your [parent pom](https://maven.apache.org/pom.html#inheritance), we recommend that you extend [`pom-scijava`](https://github.com/scijava/pom-scijava).
-This will provide [dependency management](https://maven.apache.org/pom.html#dependency-management) of a lot of common useful dependencies, including the entire [ImageJ software stack](/develop/architecture#definitions) and all [Fiji](/software/fiji) components.
+This will provide [dependency management](https://maven.apache.org/pom.html#dependency-management) of a lot of common useful dependencies, including the entire [ImageJ2 software stack](/develop/architecture#definitions) and all [Fiji](/software/fiji) components.
 Try to use the newest available version of `pom-scijava`.
 -   Update your [groupId](https://maven.apache.org/pom.html#maven-coordinates).
 ImageJ projects use a `net.imagej` groupId, while Fiji projects use `sc.fiji`—or you may use your own if you do not plan to distribute your plugin with the core ImageJ or Fiji projects.
 -   Update your [artifactId](https://maven.apache.org/pom.html#maven-coordinates) to something appropriate based on the intended use of your project.
 -   Update your <name> and <description> to something appropriate for your new artifactId.